meer-aakif-33/Amazon.com-with-vanilla-JS/notes.md

 2. Generate the HTML
 3. Make it interactive

+Better than updating the DOM every time
+1. Update the data
+2. Regenerate all the HTML

 # Get a Variable Out of a Files

 ## 1. Add `type="module"` attribute